Is ChatGPT Plus Worth It in 2026? (Free vs Paid Honest Review)

 Full Image Generation Access

 Free users get 5 image generations per day through DALL-E 3.
 Plus users get significantly higher limits.
 For occasional image generation, the free plan is sufficient.
-For users who regularly create visual content — blog images, social media graphics, marketing materials — the Plus plan’s higher image limits are a meaningful practical benefit.
+For users who regularly create visual content, the Plus plan’s image limits are a practical benefit — though for serious image generation work, Midjourney produces noticeably better quality.
+For a full comparison, see our Best AI Image Generators in 2026 guide.

 Who Should Pay for ChatGPT Plus?